Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties: Introduction

-In this Letter, we present a full quantum theory for the nonequilibrium condensates of bosons that may possess a graphic structure, beyond the scope of the symmetry-breaking paradigm.
-Our results reveal a strong correlation between the condensates and the total particle number, which essentially breaks the detailed balance.
-A probability flux network emerges, forming 2D graphs associated with certain topology.
-We elaborate on the curl nature of the flux network and find out the winding number that is a topological invariant as a new order parameter for such nonequilibrium phase transition.
-Our work demonstrates the Fr\"ohlich coherence in a broader context of driven-dissipative systems, e.g., polaritons.
-A new class of nonequilibrium matter can be therefore expected.
+In this article, we propose a nonequilibrium condensation of spinless bosons (NCB), which possess a graph topology.
+The NCB is formed with energy drive above a threshold.
+A quantum theory beyond the paradigm of U(1) symmetry breaking is developed.
+This evidences a different class of matter phases from the atomic BECs.
+Our model reveals a strong correlation with total particle number, which breaks the detailed balance.
+A probability flux network of 2D lattice graphs emerges with certain topological structures.
+We elaborate on the curl nature of the flux network and identify the winding number as a new order parameter for such nonequilibrium phase transition.
+The topological essence, as shown here, provides a measure of the detailed-balance breaking, indicating the power of network analysis.
+Our model also provides experimental signatures associated with the flux network, i.e., coherent oscillations in time-resolved photon-coincidence counting spectra.